Simple pattern for Tube End Caps. The patterns are for various sizes

 End Cap Pattern

 The thickness of the metal changes the interior dimensions.
-A thicker metal will result in a smaller opening and visa versa.
-I recommend 26, 24 and 22 gauges.
+A thicker metal will result in a smaller opening and vice versa.
+I recommend 26, 24, and 22 gauges.
 Try making a few samples in different gauges to see what gauge works best.

 To see how to adjust the pattern sizes in Photoshop, see this video on Google Drive.

 Right-click, copy and paste into Google Drive, Photoshop, or Pixlr Editor, etc. The patterns can be adjusted, depending on how wide or long you want them to be.

 After printing, saw out and test size.
 Adjust the pattern as needed.
 The image is at 100 dpi.
 Changing the image resolution will drastically change the size of the end cap.